 - Spend time observing your own energy rhythms and practice taking breaks when you notice the signs of an energy shift.

-- Consider gifted-specific coaching or mentoring with us if you'd like help in learning to better work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.
+- Consider gifted-specific coaching with us if you'd like help in learning to better work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.

 About Jennifer Harvey Sallin

 Jennifer is founding director of InterGifted.
 She is a psychologist who specializes in training and mentoring gifted coaches and other helping professionals who support gifted people.
 Additionally, she performs giftedness assessments and writes extensively on giftedness and self-development.
 You can find her articles here on InterGifted’s blog and on her own blog at Rediscovering Yourself.
 She is based in Switzerland and works with gifted adults throughout the world.
 Learn more about Jen here.